bbsoft0/WindowsServicesExample/README.md

 ## Reasons to use Windows Services

 * Run even when no user is logged in
-* Start automaticLLY on machine boot
+* Start automatically on machine boot
 * Run as different users (built-in)
 * Start, Stop, Pause, Resume Services
 * Auto Restart - failure policy easy to implement